PoisonNinja/Hackintosh/README.md

 * Internet connection

 # Known Issues
-* Flickering upon resume from sleep - Fixable by selecting a scaled resolution then switching back to default
+* Hibernate is wonky.
+Disable this for a reliable sleep.

 # Preparation
 ## Obtaining the installer
 Download the installer from the Mac App Store.
-This guide is specifically targeted towards 10.3.2, so try to grab that version if possible.
+This guide is specifically targeted towards 10.3.4, so try to grab that version if possible.
 There are other ways to obtain the installer, but they are probably of dubious legality.
 Stay especially away from patched installers such as Niresh.
 They cause more trouble than they are worth.

 ## Preparing the USB
 Insert your 8+GB USB into the Mac.
 Make sure that it doesn't have anything you don't want to lose, as we will be wiping it.